jvzonlab/OrganoidTracker/manuals/TRAINING_THE_NETWORK.md

 The **link detection network** receives pairs of images centered around two nuclei and computes the probability that the images display the same cell.
 Thus, the "linking score" is a feature of many "possible" links, though the possible links are pruned based on a distance metric (i.e., only nearby neighbors are checked for links).

 ## Acquiring training data
 You training images will ideally include as many examples as possible, be similar to you true experimental set-up, and represent the diversity of cell shapes and divisions that can occur.
-To check how many examples you have, you can use `View` -> `View statistics` to check how many detected positions you have in your experiment.
+To check how many examples you have, you can use `View` -> `View statistics`.

 Your training data should also be **annotated**, with ground truth positions, divisions, and links marked.
 See [our guide on manual tracking](MANUAL_TRACKING.md) for how to do this in the OrganoidTracker GUI.